Changelog

 pixy 1.0.0

-To conincide with the publication of the pixy manuscript, we’re very happy to announce the release pixy version 1.0.0!
+To coincide with the publication of the pixy manuscript, we're very happy to announce the release of pixy version 1.0.0.

-This is a major update to pixy, and includes number of major performance increases, new features, simplifications, and many minor fixes.
+This was a major update to pixy and included a number of major performance increases, new features, simplifications, and many minor fixes.
 Note that this version contains breaking changes, and old pipelines will need to be updated.
-We have also validated that the estimates of pi, dxy and fst produced by 1.0.0 are indentical to 0.95.02 (the verison used in the manuscript).
+We have also validated that the estimates of π, dxy and FST produced by 1.0.0 are identical to those of 0.95.02 (the version used in the manuscript).

-• BED and sites file support allows huge flexibility in windows/targeting sites of different classses of genomic elements
+• BED and sites file support allows huge flexibility in windows / targeting sites of different classes of genomic elements.

-• No change in the core summary statistics (pi, dxy, fst) produced by pixy
+• No change in the core summary statistics (π, dxy, FST) produced by pixy.

-• VCFs will need to be compressed with bgzip and indexed with tabix (from htslib) before using pixy
+• VCFs must be compressed with bgzip and indexed with tabix (from htslib) before being used with pixy.

-The performance increase and stability of numerical results can be seen in the following plots:
+The performance increase and stability of numerical results are shown in the following plots:

 _images/performance_barplot.png